9 Product Feed Optimization Tips To Improve Shopping Ads

 Tip #7.
 Keep Your Product Feed Clean, and Free of Cut Corners

 That means no unformatted text, or any tricks -- it’ll only serve to annoy end users and shoppers, which, in turn, will hurt your sales.
+On top of that your feed will get errors which will prevent your ads from showing in your Google Shopping campaigns.

 If you are using only the required fields to get an ad surfaced, you are missing out.
 Here’s an example containing additional fields that were included in the product listing ad.